 Not just the police, the bench also mentioned that the Press Council of India should be requested to formulate appropriate guidelines to ensure that the media does the divulge the identities of sex workers during raids, rescue operations, and arrests, irrespective of whether they are victims or accused.
 Their photos should also not be telecast or published to protect their identities from getting divulged.
-The bench also mentioned that sex workers should be made aware of how to access teh judicial system, so that they can approach it to enforce their rights and prevent harassement from the police and trafficers.
+The bench also mentioned that sex workers should be made aware of how to access the judicial system so that they can approach it to enforce their rights and prevent harassment from the police and traffickers.

 The Channel 46 Verdict

-The kind of profession that sex workers are associated with gives a certain section of society to believe that it is their right to mistreat them.
+The kind of profession that sex workers are associated with gives a certain section of society the belief that it is their right to mistreat them.
 They refuse to believe that they are humans too, made of the same bone and blood as all of us are.
-They also nurture the opinion that however they wish to treat them, they will always go scott-free.
+They also nurture the opinion that however they wish to treat them, they will always go scot-free.
 Saath khoon maaf.
 Because, after all, their bodies are up for sale.
-No wonder, the treatment meted out to sex workers and their children are abominable, to say the least.
+No wonder, the treatment meted out to sex workers and their children is abominable, to say the least.

 Society fails to understand and recognise that the bodies of sex workers are entirely theirs, and so is what they choose to do with it, when they choose to have sex, and with whom they choose to have sex.
 Consent.
-The right of consent is and should be applicable for them too.
-Hence, the directions by the Supreme Court to the police and media is a step towards the right direction.
+The right to consent is and should be applicable to them too.
+Hence, the directions by the Supreme Court to the police and media are a step towards the right direction.